BU-ISCIII/bacterial_qc/README.md

 [Scripts](https://github.com/BU-ISCIII/bacterial_qc/tree/develop) for the development of  quality control (QC) tools for the different stages of [Outbreak Brucellosis](https://github.com/sgonzalezbodi/Outbreak_Brucellosis):

-* Tools for parsing statistics obtained in the Preprocesing and Postprocessing (FastQC), Species identification (Kraken-Bracken), quality of assembly (Spades) and Charaterization(Ariba).
+* Tools for parsing statistics obtained in the Preprocesing and Postprocessing (FastQC), Species identification (Kraken-Bracken), Quality of Assembly (Spades) and Charaterization (Ariba).

 ## REQUIRED DEPENDENCIES